Current Status of Corporate Governance

 The Board of Corporate Auditors consists of all the Corporate Auditors, and ensures the soundness of business through its oversight of the execution of the Directors’ duties, based on a full understanding of the special nature of the Company’s business.

 The Board of Corporate Auditors is convened at least once a month.
-In addition, the Company has established a Corporate Auditor Office with five staff members (a concurrent position) to support Corporate Auditors.
+In addition, the Company has established a Corporate Auditor Office with six staff members (a concurrent position) to support Corporate Auditors.

 Basic Approach to Internal Control Systems